PaulCapestany/toy-service/README.md

 ### Live Secret Reload (Kubernetes)

 In Kubernetes, prefer mounting Secrets as files (not env vars) so rotations can be applied without pod restarts. `toy-service` includes an opt‑in webhook (`POST /-/reload`) that re‑reads the `FAKE_SECRET` file from a mounted directory and updates the process environment so subsequent handler calls observe the new value via `os.Getenv`.
+The endpoint returns JSON confirming the reload and exposes the resulting `fakeSecretLen` for quick verification (never the secret value).

 Defaults: